MIX & MATCH SALE ON NOW!

 *Storage tips: in an airtight container at room temp for 2 days, fridge for a week or frozen for months

-The secret here is actually blending the ripe bananas into a “banana milk”, which makes it super easy as no mashing is required and the air incorporated into the blending makes the bread even fluffier!
+The secret here is actually blending the ripe bananas into a “banana milk”, which makes it super easy as no mashing is required.
+Plus, the air incorporated into the blending makes the bread even fluffier!

 Makes: 1 loaf